Atuaama7/Assignment/README.md

 Groups data by rank and sex for trend analysis.

-Uses .groupby() to count occurrences of different ranks and genders.
+This query uses .groupby() to identify and count rank and gender combinations that appear in the data.

 # Coding Style Tests